ory/docs/docs/use-cases/passwordless.md

 - One-off authentication using an external device
 - Secure transfer of the passkey to the new device
-- Platform specific passkey sharing between devices
+- Platform-specific passkey sharing between devices

 ### One-off authentication using an external device